Battle of Talataye (2022): Losses and aftermath

 RFI claimed that losses for both ISGS and JNIM would be "numerous", although the MSA stated only four soldiers were killed by ISGS.

 Several dozen civilians were killed in the fighting.
 A local elected official in Talataye reported the deaths of at least 45 inhabitants, while an MSA official claimed 30 civilians were killed, including children.
 ACLED reported the deaths of at least 30 civilians, 17 ISGS militants, and 3 Tuareg militiamen from the MSA.
-ACLED also stated that 900 civilians had been killed in the surrounding area since the ISGS offensives in March.
+The United Nations reported that 100 civilians ACLED also stated that 900 civilians had been killed in the surrounding area since the ISGS offensives in March.
 2,400 civilians fled from Talataye preceding and following the battle.